 Physical, Personal and Social Learning

-The sequence of achievement standards across Foundation to Level 10 describes progress in the learning area.
+The sequence of achievement standards across the levels describes progress in the learning area.
 This sequence provides teachers with a framework of growth and development in the learning area.

 Student work samples play a key role in communicating expectations described in the achievement standards.
 Each work sample includes the relevant assessment task, the student’s response, and annotations identifying the quality of learning evident in the student’s response in relation to relevant parts of the achievement standard.
 Together, the description of the achievement standard and the accompanying set of annotated work samples help teachers to make judgments about whether students have achieved the standard.